PaddlePaddle/PaddleOCR/doc/doc_en/code_and_doc.md

       - Functions and methods: The definition of each function should include the following:

-        - Function description: Function function, input and output
+        - Function description: Utility, input and output of function

-        - Args: Name of each parameter and description of the parameter
+        - Args: Name and description of each parameter
         - Returns: The meaning and type of the return value

         ```python